apostrophecms/starter-kit-assembly-essentials/README.md

   localeSeparator: '-',
 });
 ```
-With that change, the hostname above will become `fr-cars.your-domain.com`.
+The hostname above will become `fr-cars.your-domain.com`.

-This options applies only when the hostname is determined in part by the `shortName` field for the site, so if a production hostname is configured for the locale it will be used exactly as given.
+This option applies only when the hostname is determined in part by the `shortName` field for the site, so if a production hostname is configured for the locale it will be used exactly as given.

 > **Note:** Your configuration won't be applied immediately on the existing sites.
 You need to update ("touch") your site records in order to apply the changes.
-You can do that for all existing sites via the CLI command `node app site:touch --site=dashboard`
+You can do that for all existing sites via the CLI command `node app site:touch --site=dashboard`.
+If you do not have the `touch` task, update the apostrophe module to the latest 3.x version.

 > **Note:** This option is not currently supported by Apostrophe Assembly Hosting, as we apply the naming convention for you when hosting for you.
 It's there for self-hosted customers with different needs.

-### Setting your Dashabord shortname (optional)
+### Setting your Dashboard shortname (optional)

 By default, your dashboard will be available on a `dashboard` subdomain - `http://dashboard.localhost:3000`, `https://dashboard.staging.your-domain.com`, etc. You can change that with the configuration option `dashboardShortName` in your `app.js`.
 For example:
 ```js